Realizing designer quantum matter in van der Waals heterostructures

 • Ferroelectrics

 In a vdW heterostructure, the layers interact only through vdW forces and can keep their intrinsic properties.
-However, proximity effects cause properties to “leak” between the adjacent layers, allowing the creation of exotic quantum mechanical phases that arise from the interactions between the layers.
+However, proximity effects cause properties to “leak” between the adjacent layers and allow for the creation of exotic quantum mechanical phases that arise from the interactions between the layers.

 These key features have recently made it possible to realize exotic quantum phases by design and engineer responses that do not occur in natural materials.